Cross-user Similarities in Viewing Behavior for 360$^{\circ}$ Video and Caching Implications: Similarity Characterization

-\revtwo{}{{\bf Category and viewport dependencies:}} Figure~\ref{fig:sequence-cdf-90} shows CDFs of the normalized viewport overlap \revrev{with the $N$ prior users for different categories of videos (sub-plots) and number}{for the representative videos and different numbers} of prior users \revrev{$N$ (lines in each sub-plot), where each sample data point correspond to a unique time instance (at granularity 500 ms) and request sequence.}{$N$, where the CDFs are each over all 1,000 random sequences and all playback points at a granularity of 50 ms.} Here we used a sliced viewport with width $W=90$.
-We note that there is a substantial increase in the normalized overlap as $N$ increases, \revrev{with diminishing returns (as we have $N$ selected exponentially spaced and lines for the most part still are spaced closer and closer to each other, for example) as the overlap approaches one.}{but with diminishing returns with each doubling of $N$.} \revrev{Clearly, in the ideal case, the distribution would be concentrated at the point when the normalized overlap is one (resulting in a curve that follow 0 up to the point where the overlap is one, where it would go up to one).
-As the curves approaches this bound with increasing $N$, it is interesting to note that there are minimal differences between the videos when $N=16$, showing that the overlap of the {\em explore} video have caught up with the normalized overlaps seen for the other video categories.
-In fact, with a larger viewport of $W=120$ the {\em explore} video (Figures~\ref{fig:sequence-cdf-W}(b)) have larger overlap than other categories}{Note that as $N$ increases and the CDFs approach the ideal case with all probability mass concentrated at a normalized overlap of 1, the differences between the results for the representative videos diminish.
-In fact, for $N=16$ and a larger viewport of $W=120$, the distribution of the normalized overlap with the {\em explore} video (Figure~\ref{fig:sequence-cdf-W}(b)) has greater mass on larger values than that for the other representative videos} (as exemplified by the {\em static} video in Figure~\ref{fig:sequence-cdf-W}(d)).
-More generally, \revrev{the above observed differences between categories are greater when the viewport is smaller ($W=60$ in Figures~\ref{fig:sequence-cdf-W}(a) and~\ref{fig:sequence-cdf-W}(c)) and smaller when the viewport is larger ($W=120$ in Figures~\ref{fig:sequence-cdf-W}(b) and~\ref{fig:sequence-cdf-W}(d)).}{differences between categories, as seen in the results of Figure~\ref{fig:sequence-cdf-W}, are larger for smaller viewport sizes and for smaller $N$.}
+{\bf Category and viewport dependencies:} Figure~\ref{fig:sequence-cdf-90} shows CDFs of the normalized viewport overlap for the representative videos and different numbers of prior users $N$, where the CDFs are each over all 1,000 random sequences and all playback points at a granularity of 50 ms. Here we used a sliced viewport with width $W 90$. \revAA{}{As expected, looking at the extremes, for small $N$, we note a big point mass in the distribution at a normalized overlap of 0 for the {\em explore} video, and for large $N$ we observe a big point mass at a normalized overlap of 1 for all videos.
+These cases result in big steps in the CDFs taken at the x-values of x=0 and x=1, respectively.} \revAA{We}{More generally, we} note that there is a substantial increase in the normalized overlap as $N$ increases, but with diminishing returns with each doubling of $N$. \revAA{}{(For example, the lines are for the most part spaced closer and closer to each other with each doubling of $N$.)} \revAA{Note}{We also note} that as $N$ increases and the CDFs approach the ideal case with all probability mass concentrated at a normalized overlap of 1, the differences between the results for the representative videos diminish.
+In fact, for $N 16$ and $W 120$, the distribution of the normalized overlap with the {\em explore} video (Figure~\ref{fig:sequence-cdf-W}(b)) has greater mass on larger values than that for the other representative videos (as exemplified by the {\em static} video in Figure~\ref{fig:sequence-cdf-W}(d)).
+More generally, differences between categories, as seen in Figure~\ref{fig:sequence-cdf-W}, are larger for smaller viewport sizes and for smaller $N$.